bitsgofer/gowat/channel-in-test/README.md

 We see another `calling deferred func of makeCall` and `received once`.
 Furthermore, one more goroutine disappeared.
-This matches with what should have happened: goroutine 22 sent the singal on `done`, call its deferred function and exit.
+This matches with what should have happened: goroutine 22 sent the singal on `done`, called its deferred function and exit.
 Meanwhile goroutine 20 received a signal, print and stop at the break point again.

 Let's try to move to the next line: [L84](https://github.com/bitsgofer/gowat/blob/master/channel-in-test/concurrent_rate_limiter_test.go#L84)